standaloneCJ/mini-dns-server/README.md

 MINI DNS
 ===

-A mini dns server for nodejs
+A simple and mini dns server for nodejs

 ## Installation
 	npm i -g mini-dns-server